-In the case of a bubble closure or lockdown: As the parent or legal guardian of the pupil(s) named below I grant permission for my child to attend a scheduled 'google meet' as an online video conference.
+In the case a situation that requires remote learning: As the parent or legal guardian of the pupil(s) named below I grant permission for my child to attend a scheduled 'google meet' as an online video conference.
 I understand the sessions may be recorded for safeguarding reasons.